How Much Should You Pay for Internet?

 - Starting cost per month: $30-$65

-- Pros & cons: Fiber-optic internet is the fastest of the internet options, and upload speeds typically match download speeds.
-The downside of fiber internet is that it is not always available.
+- Pros & cons: Fiber-optic internet is the fastest of the internet options, with upload speeds typically matching download speeds.
+The downside of fiber internet is that it is not yet widely available.
 Fiber is a new technology, and it is only available in a limited geography around the U.S. If you live in a rural area, you likely won’t be able to get it.

 - Top providers: CenturyLink, Verizon, Frontier, AT&T, Google

 - Average download speed: 1-100 Mbps

 - Pros & cons: Satellite is an accessible internet option, but it is also slower than most of the internet types.
 Data has to travel a long way to satellites orbiting the Earth, and it can be interrupted or slowed down by clouds or other obstacles.